Visiting and Volunteering FAQ

 You may volunteer, under the supervision of faculty/staff, if you opted to be screened through the National Registry of Sex Offenders and passed the screening.

-All chaperone volunteers must complete the mandatory reporter training and pass the background check to be considered a chaperone volunteer.
+All chaperone volunteers must complete an online mandatory reporter training and pass a state background check to be considered a chaperone volunteer.

 • I am interested in being a Chaperone volunteer, how do I begin the process?